YannGus/ML/README.md

 **Key Contributions:**

-- Achieved an **18:1 compression ratio** on the MNIST dataset while maintaining high reconstruction fidelity.
+- Achieved an 18:1 compression ratio on MNIST while maintaining high reconstruction quality.
-- Demonstrated that discrete latent codes retain sufficient semantic information for classification tasks, achieving * *94.8% accuracy** with a lightweight classifier.
+- Identified that a codebook of 128 vectors provides the best balance between fidelity and efficiency for this dataset.
-- The compressed classifier model is **5.8× smaller** and **15× faster to train** compared to a traditional convolutional neural network (CNN), while maintaining competitive performance.
+- Demonstrated that the architecture effectively leverages recurring patterns in structured datasets for compression.

 **Applications:**